-Welcome to our 5-minute review to picking out the ABSOLUTE best enduro boots for trail riding.
+Welcome to our 5-minute review to picking out the ABSOLUTE best enduro boots for trail riding and offroad racing.
 Whether that trail ride is a local green lane, part of an offroad race or big adventure ride; this review has got everything you need to know.

-Below I’ve got some top recommendations of the enduro boots I’ve used for racing offroad over the last few decades.
+Below I’ve got some top recommendations of boots I’ve used for racing offroad over the last few decades.
+I’ve also taken into account the likes of cost, durability and of course, online reviews from customers who own these boots (both the new and old models.

 Enduro Boots: Your Options